 Most importantly, it can also help them cope with the pain and emotions that accompany endometriosis’ hormonal changes.
 Some small changes can make a tremendous difference as to how they feel and will help them cope better with the symptoms of endometriosis.

 If you are an endometriosis sufferer, you will have probably heard of the endometriosis diet.
-It is, in short, an anti-inflammatory diet that is aimed at promoting healing, rebalancing hormones, and controlling the symptoms of endometriosis.
+It is, in short,

 5 Superfoods For Endometriosis